magnetikonline/docker-acestream-server/README.md

 ## Overview
 What this provides:
-- A Dockerized Ace Stream server (version `3.1.16`) on Debian 8 (Jessie).
+- Dockerized Ace Stream server (version `3.1.16`) under Debian 8 (Jessie).
-- Bash script to start server and publish it's HTTP API endpoint to host system.
+- Bash script to start server and publish HTTP API endpoint to host system.
 - Python playback script [`playstream.py`](playstream.py) instructing server to:
-	- Commence streaming of a given Ace Stream program ID.
+	- Commence streaming of a given program ID.
-	- ...and (optionally) once ready start a compatible media player (e.g. [VLC](https://www.videolan.org/vlc/)) to playback the presented video stream over HTTP.
+	- ...and (optionally) start a compatible media player (e.g. [VLC](https://www.videolan.org/vlc/)) once stream is ready.

-Since the Docker Ace Stream server is both controlled by, and provides a usable video stream over a single HTTP endpoint/port this should offer one of the easier methods to get Ace Stream running on unsupported operating systems such as OS X.
+Since the server is both controlled by and provides a usable video stream via a single HTTP endpoint this provides one of the easier methods to use Ace Streams on unsupported operating systems such as OS X.

 ## Building
 To build Docker image: